SBA Form 1368: What It Is & How To Fill It Out

 Then you’ll need to account for expenses, including:

-- Officers’ salaries: These are salaries paid to the owners of the business and other executives.
+- Officers’ salaries: These are salaries paid to the business owners and other executives.

 - Employee wages: This includes hourly wages, tips, commissions, and other forms of compensation paid to employees.

 - Fixed and variable costs: This is the sum of advertising, rent, utilities, interest, taxes, insurance, and other expenses.
-Make sure these expenses have realistic and accurate projections that can be supported if needed.
+Ensure these expenses have realistic and accurate projections that can be supported if needed.

 Finally, you’ll arrive at two calculations: